Michaelangel007/Chess_IKyzo/howto_refactor.md

 }
 ```

-11. All those row and calculations are begging to be simplied.
-We can store each of the knights destination in a table of relative offsets.
+11. All those row and column calculations are begging to be simplified.
+We can store each of the knight's destinations in a table of relative offsets.
 This table is "transposed" from the vertical code into a horizontal one.

 ```
     int knight_row[8] = { +2, +2, +1, -1, -2, -2, +1, -1 };
     int knight_col[8] = { +1, -1, +2, +2, -1, +1, -2, -2 };
 ```

-We can re-arrange the table so the pair <row,col> is sorted -- first by column then row -- for left, bottom, right, top order:
+We can rearrange the table so the pair <row,col> is sorted -- first by column then row -- for left, bottom, right, top order:

 ```
     //   clock positions:  8   A   7   B   5   1   4   3